 Jaws, released in theaters way back in 1975, forever cemented a fear of shark attacks in our minds.
-Innocent porpoises diving and out of waves can clear the water instantly when one person screams, “Shark!”
+Innocent porpoises diving in and out of waves can clear the water instantly when one person screams, “Shark!”
 No one questions it — see a fin and panic ensues.

-According to NOAA (the National Oceanic and Atmospheric Administration), approximately 50,000 people are rescued from rip currents by life guards in the United States each year.
+According to NOAA (the National Oceanic and Atmospheric Administration), approximately 50,000 people are rescued from rip currents by life guards at beaches in the United States each year.

-How do rip currents work?
+How do rip currents kill?

 |Rip current safety|

 When caught in a rip current, many people panic, which leads to how rip currents kill.